EU executive chief urges open borders as crisis increases

 "Tomorrow we will present guidelines to national governments on border measures.
 Protecting people's health should not block goods and essential staff from reaching patients, health systems, factories and shops," she said in a video address.

-Countries such as Poland have banned foreigners entering the country and Austria has closed its borders to most arrivals from neighbouring Switzerland and Italy.
+Countries such as Poland have banned foreigners entering the country and Austria has closed its borders to most arrivals from neighboring Switzerland and Italy.

 The EU will on Monday also launch joint procurement with EU countries of testing kits and respiratory ventilators.